jshah13/covid_prediction/README.md

 In JHU-style dataset, we know the number of cases who were confirmed with COVID-19, but we do not know the number of died cases who died without COVID-19.
 Essentially S∗ serves as an auxiliary compartment in SIR-F model to separate the two death situations and insert a probability factor of {α, 1 − α}.

 ## Results

+**Note:** This analysis was performed on 06 July 2020, so figures may be outdated when this is being read.

 As you can see below, the prediction for the UK is a little odd since it sppears there are no individuals that recover from Covid-19.
 This is because the UK did not release recovry figures and so the model assumes no one recovers.